A Survey of Token Compression for Efficient Multimodal Large Language Models: Image-centric Token Compression

 \subsection{Attention-based Image-centric Compression}

 Attention-based token compression methods leverage the inherent sparsity of visual feature attention to guide token pruning.
 Tokens with low attention scores can often be considered removable without significantly impacting the original computation.

+Specifically, these methods utilize the attention mechanism to identify and preserve pivotal tokens.
+It is worth noting that this shares the same underlying philosophy as sparse attention methods~\citep{yuan2025native,zhang2025spargeattn,lu2025moba,yin2025dynamic}, which focus on executing the critical attention computations, yet manifest at a different scale: the former operates on token quantity while the latter operates on computational pathways.

 In vision language models, both the vision encoder and the LLM decoder incorporate transformers.
 Consequently, attention-based compression strategies can be broadly categorized into those applied within the encoder and those within the decoder.